Swaging: Blacksmithing

 Swages are used for shaping the metal in various ways, to enhance its beauty or its fit for a desired purpose.

 Electronics

 In printed circuit board assembly individual connector pins are sometimes pressed/swaged into place using an arbor press.
 Some pins have a hollow end that is pressed over by the arbor's tool to form a mushroom-shaped retaining head.
-Typical pin diameter range from 0.017 to 0.093 inches (0.43mm to 2.36mm) or larger.
+Typical pin diameter range from 0.017 to 0.093 inches (0.43 mm to 2.36 mm) or larger.
 The swaging is an alternative or supplement to soldering.

 Plastics

 Heat swaging is a similar process to heat staking, but it involves rolling or reforming a wall (typically a perimeter) of a plastic part to retain another part or component.

 Pipes and cables

 The most common use of swaging is to attach fittings to pipes or cables (also called wire ropes); the parts loosely fit together, and a mechanical or hydraulic tool compresses and deforms the fitting, creating a permanent joint.
+In a Swagelok tube connector, tightening the connector's nut with a wrench swages part of the connector permanently to the tubing.
+Once swaged on, the connection can be unmated and remated.

 Pipe flaring machines are another example.
 Flared pieces of pipe are sometimes known as "swage nipples", "pipe swages", or "reducing nipples".
 In furniture, legs made from metal tubing (particularly in commercial furniture) are often swaged to improve strength where they come in contact with the ground, or casters.